socieboy/newsletter/README.md

 # Usage

 On your controller or whatever place where you need to subscribe an email to a list on mailchimp.
+Subscribe to mailchimp "test" list defined on the config file.
 ```
 <?php namespace App\Http\Controllers;